akanadocs/docs-test/sp/performance-tuning.md

 There are several optional deployment choices that can improve the performance of the product.

 #### <a name="install-features-on-separate-containers"></a>Install Features on separate containers
-API traffic processing should be handled separately from Web traffic and Admin traffic.
-To this end, the Network Director should not be installed on the same container as Community Manager, or Policy Manager features:
+API traffic and Internal and External Web traffic should be handled on separate containers to facilitate the independent scaling of these capabilities.
+To this end, the 'SOA Software Network Director', 'SOA Software Community Manager' and 'SOA Software Policy Manager Console' features should be installed on different containers.

+You may also want to dedicate containers for the 'SOA Software Policy Manager Services' feature.
+This feature provides the backend APIs to support the Network Directors and is often installed in the same containers as the 'SOA Software Policy Manager Console' and/or 'SOA Software Community Manager' features.
+The decision to install it on its own container can be driven by security requirements (e.g. network topology) or the minimization of load on the Web traffic containers.

 ![Admin Console](images/hardening-admin-console.png "Admin Console")

 #### <a name="separating-policy-manager-features"></a>Separating Policy Manager Services, Scheduled Jobs and Security Services

-Akana has provided the ability to split certain features that would typically be installed on a single container into sub-ordinate features that can be installed on separate containers.
+Akana has futher provided the ability to split certain features that would typically be installed on a single container into sub-ordinate features that can be installed on separate containers.

 There are currently teo features that can be split up this way: